pavka14/ansible/README.md

-Deploy Matomo with Ansible
+**Deploy Matomo with Ansible**

-Simple Ansible playbook to deploy Matomo and phpMyAdmin on a server running Ubuntu, without using Docker.
+This is a simple Ansible playbook to deploy **Matomo** and **phpMyAdmin** on a server running Ubuntu, without using Docker.

-A typical use case is where you got yourself a virtual server and want to run Matomo and phpMyAdmin on it, with some basic security measures in place.
+A typical use case is where you got yourself a virtual server, and you want to run Matomo and phpMyAdmin on it, with some basic security measures in place.

-This is intended for lightweight cases where you do not need much automation, server farms or what not - just a simple "install once" routine where you do not want to manually install and configure many services to run together.
+It is intended for lightweight cases where you do not need much large-scale automation, like server farms or what not - just a simple "install once" routine where you do not want to manually install and configure many services to run together.

+This is an install from scratch, resulting with an empty Matomo - which you then need to configure via the web interface.

+If you want to migrate an existing Matomo installation, you can run this playbook and then the [Replicate MariaDB playbook](replicate_db/replicate_db.md) on top.

 Prerequisites:
  - Ansible installed on the machine where this will run from (tested with version 2.16.3.)